datacarpentry/python-ecology-lesson/03-data-types-and-format.md

 3.3333333333333335
 ```

-We can also convert a floating point number to an integer or an intege to
+We can also convert a floating point number to an integer or an integer to
 floating point number.
 Notice that Python by default rounds down when it
 converts from floating point to integer.